-Best Toaster Oven Reviews – Top 5 Hottest List for Feb.
+Best Toaster Oven Review – Top 5 Hottest List for Mar.
 2017

 Who would have expected it?
 The venerable toaster oven understandably underwent small makeovers and slight changes since it was introduced by GE as the Toast-R-Oven in 1955, but remained fundamentally the same for decades.